 In a sentence, the active voice is used when the subject or person in this specific sentence is the one who is carrying out an action that was represented by the verb.
-The subject is always a noun or a pronoun and this voice is used to express information in a stronger, direct, clear, and easier to read way than passive voice sentences.
+The subject is always a noun or a pronoun and this voice is used to express information in a stronger, more direct, clear, and easier-to-read way than passive voice sentences.

 Active voice highlights a logical flow to your sentences and makes your writing feel alive and current – which is pivotal to use in your formal academic writing assignments to get top-scoring grades.